projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 This subsection is intended to describe the security issues for those power cycles.

-User VM Power On and Shutdown
+User VM Power on and Shutdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The memory of the User VM is allocated dynamically by the DM